 Be sure to ask questions about the environment of the rehab center — things like what the rooms are like, what types of recreational facilities are available and whether you’ll be expected to participate in chores such as cleaning and meal preparation.

-Have Questions About the Florida House Experience?
+Have Questions About FHE Health?
 We’re Here 24/7

 Choosing a rehab facility that fits your needs is critical to your success.
-Here at the Florida House Experience, our team of friendly, knowledgeable intake experts is available to chat online or take your call 24 hours a day, seven days a week.
+Here at FHE Health, our team of friendly, knowledgeable intake experts is available to chat online or take your call 24 hours a day, seven days a week.
 We’re happy to answer any questions you have about us, our treatment center and the services we offer.
 Call now.